-Physical and political geography of North and East Asia
+Physical and political geography of East Asia

-On a physical map of the world, use cardinal directions, map scales, key/legend, and title to locate North and East Asia.
-Use topographic, landform, population, and climate maps of North and East Asia to locate important physical features (e.g. the Huang He [Yellow] River and Chang Jiang [Yangtze] Rivers, and the Himalayan Mountains) and characteristics of the region.
+On a physical map of the world, use cardinal directions, map scales, key/legend, and title to locate East Asia.
+Locate important physical features (e.g. the Huang He [Yellow] River and Chang Jiang [Yangtze] Rivers, and the Himalayan Mountains) and other characteristics of the region.
+Use other kinds of maps (e.g., landform, population, climate) to determine important characteristics of this region.

-On a political map of the world, locate the current countries and major cities of the region.
-Locate the absolute and relative location of countries that make up the region.
+On a political map of the region, demonstrate map reading skills to distinguish countries, capitals, and other cities and to describe their absolute location (using latitude and longitude coordinates) and relative location (relationship to other countries, cities, or bodies of water); use knowledge of maps to complement information gained from text about a city, country or region.

-Explain how major physical characteristics, climate and natural resources in this region have influenced settlement, population size, and the economies of the countries.
+Explain how absolute and relative locations, major physical characteristics, climate and natural resources in this region have influenced settlement patterns, population size, and economies of the countries.

-Select a country in the region; research and report on a current issue in that country related to cultural, religious, social, political, economic, or environmental conditions; use primary and secondary sources such as geographic and demographic databases, news articles, editorials, photographs, videos, maps, or artifacts to add interest, illustrate ideas, and support arguments.

-Early North and East Asian civilizations, religions, and cultures
+Early East Asian societies, religions, and cultures

-Ancient China

-Supporting Question: What was the influence of the Qin Dynasty in China and what caused its fall?
+Ancient China, c.
+1600 BCE-500 CE

+Supporting Question: To what degree have Chinese societies over time been shaped by geography?